kibarrarra/prose-forge/config/voice_specs/cosmic_clarity.md

 ## COSMIC CLARITY – Voice Spec v4

-*Readable modern pacing, Victorian flavour, slow-burn cosmic menace with enhanced clarity, greater depth of dread, reduced verbosity, and vigilant redundancy checks implemented.
+*Readable modern pacing, Victorian flavour, slow-burn cosmic menace with enhanced clarity, unsettling imagery, reduced verbosity, and vigilant redundancy checks implemented.
 Focus heavily on clarity - think Sanderson prose and dialogue with Lovecraft worldbuilding*

 ### **Redundancy and Repetition Management**
 * Re-describe an object only if its state has changed; max one adjective per noun unless contrast is necessary.
 Many nouns ideally have no adjectives.